Weekly Review: Senior Loan CEFs

 Conclusion

-Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in JRO, NSL over the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in NSL AND JRO over the next 72 hours.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.